-If you have multiple devices associated with your Project Fi number, your unlimited calling and texting capabilities may be limited to your Talk & Text Device.
+If you have multiple devices associated with your Project Fi number, your unlimited calling and texting capabilities may be limited to your calls & texts Device.

 *The 135+ Supported Countries are those countries where Project Fi makes its Services available for use when you are traveling in those countries.
 Over time, we may include additional countries within 135+ Supported Countries.
 We may also remove countries at any time.
 We provide a list of the 135+ Supported Countries on the Project Fi Website.

 Data Usage.
 Data usage includes web browsing, application usage, downloading content (like applications, games, etc.), ringtones and similar activities.
 If applications running in the background use your data connection, such usage will be accounted as part of your data usage.
 Data usage is available to you as follows:

 We will charge you for data you have used in 1 MB increments.
 With Bill Protection, we will not charge you for data usage beyond certain amounts, which depend on the number of users in your plan.
 Users who exceed a specified amount of data usage (across all their devices) will have their data speeds slowed for the remainder of their billing cycle, unless they opt out and choose to be charged for additional data usage.
 For data usage in countries other than the United States, you will be charged for data you use on per MB basis.
 The applicable rate per MB may vary by country.
 Charges will appear in the international section of your bill.

 International Calling.
-Wi-Fi calling to the United States is included as part of the Fi Basics without an additional fee.
+Wi-Fi calling to the United States is included as part of calls & texts without an additional fee.
 All other calls between two different countries (such as cellular calls placed between the United States and another country and Wi-Fi calls between non-US countries) will be charged on a rate per minute basis.
 Calls will be rounded up to the nearest minute.
 The applicable rates vary per country.